S-C-Johnston/NCMC-IT_101/assignment_04/johnstons-a4.md

  9. What will the use of subnets do regarding the amount of broadcast traffic:
 	**decrease, because broadcasts are not forwarded outside [the subnet]**

+### Router Functions

+ 1. In the graphic, if device A3 is sending data to device C3, out of which port will the router send the data: **port C1**

+ 2. In the graphic, how many IP addresses does the router have:
+    **4 IP addresses**

+ 3. In the graphic, if device A2 wants to send data to device A4, will the router forward the data to network B: **No**

+ 4. How many ports does the router in the graphic have: **4 ports**